The contrast between the men’s and women’s finals at the Australian Open could not have been greater.

 I think he will quit the Santiago Bernabeu in June, but not for the reasons which have been circulating in the media over the last few days.
-Read the rest of this entry »
+FULL POST

 I'm passionate about the African Cup of Nations.
 I've played in it twice for Nigeria and it's the most amazing experience I have had in football, even better than the World Cup and the English Premier League where I play for Fulham.